oxequa/realize/README.md

     ```
     $ realize fast
     ```

-    If you want you can specify command flags and parameters

-    ```
-    $ realize fast --flag1 param1
-    ```

     The fast command supports the following custom parameters:

     ```
     --build                 -> Enables the build